ertanturk/tetris2048/README.md

 Note: Installing via `pip install -e .` reads `pyproject.toml` and installs dependencies declared there.
 If you prefer, install dependencies manually: `pip install numpy pygame`.

+## Standalone Executables

+You do not need to install Python to play the game if you use the pre-built executables.

+1. Go to the **Actions** tab on the GitHub repository.
+2. Click the latest successful workflow run.
+3. Download the artifact for your operating system (`game-windows-latest` or `game-ubuntu-latest`) from the bottom of the page.
+4. Extract the `.zip` file.
+   - **Windows:** Double-click the `.exe` file to play.
+   - **Linux:** Run `chmod +x Tetris2048_ubuntu-latest` in your terminal, then run `./Tetris2048_ubuntu-latest`.

 ## Running the game

 After installation, the game can be started via the package entry point or module: